 It’s important to note that workers’ compensation systems are different in every state, as individual statutes and court decisions have shaped the way they handle claims, evaluate impairments, settle disputes, provide benefits and control costs.

-In 2020, our Claim Advocacy and reserve verifications lowered claim reserves by over $4,003,000 resulting in over $2,051,000 in premium saved due to decreases in their experience modification factor.
+In 2023, our Claim Advocacy and reserve verifications lowered claim reserves by over $4,400,000 resulting in almost $2,400,000 in premium saved due to decreases in their experience modification factor.